-Here’s a rule I wouldn’t ignore for any child who is first learning these concepts, regardless of who he is or whether or not he has a disability.
+Here’s a rule I wouldn’t ignore for any child who is first learning these concepts, regardless of who they are or whether or not they have a disability.

 As I’ve emphasized in other articles on this site, concrete materials will help your child know what you’re talking about when you say or write “4”, “6”, “+”, “5 - 3 = 2”, and so on.

-Otherwise, to him those numbers and equations will likely be meaningless symbols on a page.
+Otherwise, to them those numbers and equations may be meaningless symbols on a page.

 So get yourself an abacus, or some blocks, or beads, or any other physical objects you have around the house that your child can use to count, add or subtract.

 You can use anything you have: pencils, pens, blocks, beads, erasers, etc.

 You can even use small food items.
 And hey, while you’re at it, you can even let them eat the snacks as a reward for getting the equation right!

 If you use their favorite foods, that could really keep their attention!

 Crackers, berries, or grapes are an easy choice since you won’t need to cut them up.
 But if they love peaches or apples, you would be wise to go with their favorites.

 It makes sense that the first subtraction lessons will involve taking away one object and then moving on to those that subtract two objects.